Pilgrim Baptist Church

 • Do not attempt to draw members away to your own positions, form competing factions, or split the church

 Scripture is clear about those who cause divisions.
-God warns against those who introduce false teaching or secretly work to pull believers away from sound doctrine.
 We take church unity seriously and will address divisive behavior biblically and directly when necessary.

 We encourage you to: